maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Complex systems are made up of individual components interacting with each other, as a system scales it becomes more complex.
 The dependencies, relationships, and interactions of these components make them hard to model.

+These systems often exhibit non-linear behaviour, meaning that the response can be different given the same input depending on state and similar inputs does not mean similar outputs.

 Although seemingly random the outputs are governed by the inputs, just unpredictable.
 Complexity theory gives us a set of tools to understand the patterns and behaviours that occur in these types of systems.

-Features of complex systems

-- **Emergence** - Isolated component behaviour leads to non-apparent system behaviour
-- **Non-linearity** - Given the same input, a system response might be different given different state
-- **Adaptive** - Systems regulate themselves with adaptive agents cooperation and competition
+Chaos theory is the theory that chaos systems, though unpredictable, are not random and that there are patterns that govern their behaviour.
+Governed by feedback loops, not linear equations.

+Self-organisation model tells us that global patterns form out of local interactions.

+Adaptive theory tells us that system components act and react to each others behaviours and will regulate themselves using cooperation and competition to pursue their goals.

 The methods we use to add resilience add more complexity but this isn't necessarily a bad thing.
 Though we let the number of states and interdependencies increase, we have a level left for us to pull - reversibility.